corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Full Military Service for Battle Thralls at 1.4.0
     * Planetary Modifier Enhancements at 2.3.0
     * Primitive Conquest Enhancements at 1.3.0
-    * Add mod: Restored Content: Fungoids at 1.0.1
+    * Added: Restored Content: Fungoids at 1.0.1
-    * Add mod: Leader Traits: Enhanced Randomisation at 1.0.0
+    * Added: Leader Traits: Enhanced Randomisation at 1.0.0
-    * Add mod: Retain Leaders from Integrated Subjects at 1.0.1
+    * Added: Retain Leaders from Integrated Subjects at 1.0.1
 * 1.3.1 Update merged mods:
     * Full Military Service for Battle Thralls at 1.5.0
     * Retain Leaders from Integrated Subjects at 1.0.2